LLNL/Silo/docs/intro.md

 #### About Fortran's `l<strname>` arguments

-Wherever the C interface accepts a `char*`, the fortran interface accepts two arguments; the `character*` argument followed by an integer argument indicating the string’s length.
+Wherever the C interface accepts a `char*`, the fortran interface accepts two arguments; the `character*` argument followed by an integer argument indicating the string's length.
 In the function specifications, it will always be identified with an ell (`l`) in front of the name of the `character*` argument that comes before it.
 In the example above, this rule is evident in the `maps_name` and `lmaps_name` arguments.